Conception Bank silver boa: Habitat and biology

 The Conception Bank silver boa is largely arboreal and has been found in silver palm Coccothrinax argentata and gumbo-limbo Bursera simaruba.
-It is thought that the species mostly feeds on birds, with juveniles possibly feeding on Anolis sagrei lizards.
+It is thought that the species mostly feeds on birds, with juveniles possibly feeding on Anolis sagrei lizards.The species is known from six individuals encountered in July 2015 by a research team from Harvard University, and from the type series of two individuals collected in October 2015.
+A total of 49 individuals have been observed by researchers between 2015 and 2017.

 Conservation

-The species is known from six individuals encountered in July 2015 by a research team from Harvard University, and from the type series of two individuals collected in October 2015.
-A total of 49 individuals have been observed by researchers between 2015 and 2017.
+The Conception Bank Silver Boa is the world's most endangered boa species, with fewer than 150 adults remaining in an area of less than 5 hectares.
 It has been assessed by the International Union for Conservation of Nature (IUCN) and is considered "Critically Endangered" in view of its small area of occurrence as well as potential threats posed by introduced species, habitat loss, and (illegal) pet trade.
 Some level of protection is offered by the Conception Island Bank being designated as a national park, and by the relative remoteness of the islands.
 However, a daily satellite imagery study between 2016 and 2021 found that several hundred vessels visit Conception Island Bank yearly.